rtyler/brokenco.de/_posts/2024-09-18-always-dig-deeper.md

 * It received invalid or unexpected data from another application.
 * It received too much data, and therefore exceeded runtime limits causing it to fail.
-* Somethign in the maze of dependencies the application has was updated and had a slight, unexpected, change in behavior.
+* Something in the maze of dependencies the application has was updated and had a slight, unexpected, change in behavior.
 * Somebody (hi!) goofed and did not anticipate some operating condition.

 The list could go on and on until we're all sad.